Jon Mann's Photo

 About Me

-I have been hosting backpackers since 2008.
-I have a difficult time finding hosts when I travel so now I only accept Couchsurfers who can host me, if I plan to travel to their country.
-I am inundated with requests so I grow my network where I plan to travel.
-My apartment is tiny and there is a small single bed.
-I am willing to give up my bedroom for a couple if I need a couch in their country.
+I am inundated with requests so I try to grow my network where I plan to travel.
+My apartment is tiny and there is a small couch I will be replacing it with a bigger couch after I return from my latest travel.
+I am willing to give up my bedroom for a couple, especially if I travel to their country and they host me.

 POLITICS and PHILOSOPHY

-I am a devout atheist.
-I believe in the Big Band/Big Crunch, especially now that the James Webb telescope has discovered another Universe far older than our baby universe..
-I suspect there are evolved beings so far beyond humanity that we cannot perceive them.
-Those who sense them peripherally usually revere them as spiritual deities.
+I suspect there are evolved beings so far beyond humanity that we cannot perceive or comprehend them.
+Those who sense them peripherally often revere them as spiritual deities.

-I'm a political radical, science fiction fan and futurist thinker, waiting for the post human, technological singularity, if I live long enough...
+I'm a political radical, science fiction fan and futurist thinker waiting for the post human, technological singularity, if I live long enough... 🖖

 Why I’m on Couchsurfing